Emacs is a customizable lisp based entity.

 exit 1

-We also introduce shell command for launching emacs in daemon mode:
+}A shell command for launching emacs in daemon mode is also introduced,

 nargs=$#